Siddopari/STEMlab_Pynq-SDK/DMA-transfer.md

 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/DMA-transfer/all_ports.PNG" width="1000"/>

 ### Block and connection automation.
 * Use the *Block Automation* (green field above your design) to route the DDR and FIXED_IO ports.
-It is important to **uncheck the *Apply Board Board Preset* **, otherwise we will have to enable again the HP ports.
+It is important to **uncheck the *Apply Board Board Preset* option**, otherwise we will have to enable again the HP ports.
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/DMA-transfer/block_automation.PNG" width="600"/>